Adel-Aref/Digybite/README.md

 TODO: to build and run the app please make sure that you have the following setup 1- swift 4.2
-2- Mac M1 (in case of Intel ship please remove arm64 from xCode project build settings and aslo from Podfile spesc)
+2- Mac M1 (in case of Intel ship please remove arm64 from xCode project build settings and aslo from Podfile spesc) 3- install cocoapods in your machine and run this command in terminal "pod install"

 # Architecture and Libraries
 TODO: my app Architecture and technical descions as follow